Tauern Bike Trail

 Helmet obligation worldwide

-Category A (Comfort): Accommodation in selected hotels and guesthouses at a national 3 * / 4 * level with nice rooms with shower / bath and WC.
-Most centrally located accommodations.
+Category A (comfort): Overnight stays in selected hotels and inns at the national 3 * / 4 * level, rooms with shower / bath and toilet.
+Mostly centrally located.

-Category B (Standard): Overnight stay in countrystyle hotels as well as well-kept guesthouses at a national 3 * level with friendly rooms with shower / bath and WC.
-The accommodations can be located partly outside the stage.
+Category B (standard): Overnight stays in hotels typical of the country as well as well-kept inns at the national 3 * level with friendly rooms with shower / bath and toilet.
+Some of the accommodations can be located a little outside the city/town center.

 Extra costs which are not included in the price